toukea/android-IstatSms/README.md

 # IstatSms
-An Android Library than make Sms manipulation easy -Send SMS, Receive SMS and Query them from SmSProvider using and easy sms query builder
+An Android Library which make Sms manipulation easy -Send SMS, Receive SMS and Query them from SmSProvider using and easy sms query builder